-The English Department at the Hebrew University offers a prestigious programme for the study of literature in English.
+The English Department at the Hebrew University offers a prestigious international programme for the study of literature in English.
 Our focus is on the British and American traditions supplemented by insights into South African, Canadian and Irish literatures.
 We pride ourselves on the high level of our Seminars and on the international reputation of our researchers.

 Class discussions foster an enriching intellectual experience conducive to high-quality writing.
 We approach literary texts from a wide variety of perspectives: formal, thematic, historical.